yashvakil/NLPCosmosQA/README.md

 3. Run [Wilburone's model](https://github.com/samkit27/NLPCosmosQA/tree/master/wilburone/cosmosqa-master) as a baseline model in the local system as well as on [Google Colab](https://colab.research.google.com/drive/1hJrzJutH7bKQ9r-wVQ9BqVxiLUE9qZOQ) by trying various batchsize, learning rates and epochs.
 4. Modified the code and Run Distilbert model and saved results in Result folder.
 5. Now understand the logic behind using multiway attention model provided in [CosmosQA](https://arxiv.org/abs/1909.00277) and plan to implement it with more advanced models.
+6. Worked to understand Roberta Multiway attention and trained model and Extract Analysis where both bert and Roberta goes wrong .

 #### Avatar Jaykrushna :
 1. Read the paper of [CosmosQA](https://arxiv.org/abs/1909.00277) to learn more about the dataset and [BERT](https://arxiv.org/abs/1810.04805) to get a ground level understanding of the BERT model.